KoolDeep1/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Install and verify AWS CLI

+I installed the AWS CLI on Gitpod via iTerm.
+I followed the instructions for the Linux installation from the [AWS CLI Install Documentation Page](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

 See the updtated Gitpod.Yaml file under AWS folder.
 Attaching the code below for convenience:

 ```